Fall Session Registration is Now Open!

 Christina Morrison is a dancer, teacher, and choreographer based in New York City.
 Her early training at Walker's Dance in Lowell, Massachusetts afforded her unique opportunities on top of being part of their award-winning dance troupe, like performing at the Joyce Theater in NYC, SummerStages in Central Park and the ACE Capezio Awards under the guidance of Jaclyn Walsh.
 She graduated with a Bachelor of Fine Arts in Contemporary Dance Performance from Boston Conservatory at Berklee.
 After graduating Christina moved to Chicago where she performed in and/or presented works at The Edge Theater, The Greenhouse Theater, Going Dutch Festival, Links Hall, Stage 773, as a guest artist for DanceWorks New Dances 2020, for Peckish Rhodes Performing Arts Society, and for uneARTH Arts Festival.
 As a choreographer, Christina has been commissioned to make work for the ELCA Youth Gathering at NRG Stadium (Houston, TX), the ICA Boston Summer Series (Boston, MA) and for Simantikos Dance (Chicago, IL).
 In 2021, Christina founded Moving Artist Initiative based in Chicago and continues to operate the program remotely from her new home in NYC.

-Throughout the years Dance Works invites talented artists, dancers and fitness professionals to teach classes & to perform.
-For many years we've have the pleasure of experiencing fantastic guest artists including (LtoR) Nicole Barletta , Etrita Abdullahu, Pilin Anise, Jordyn Schettiino, Devyn Ciccio, Frederick Davis, David Fernandez, Megan Daly, Paul Herman, Tracy Fiore Lingeza, Allison Podolsky, Ashley Smith, Toni-Michelle Rubio, Torre Randel, Caeser Ortiz, Sarah Burns, Georgia Teperikidou and John Layseca among many others.
+Throughout the years Dance Works invites talented artists, dancers and fitness professionals to teach classes & perform.
+For many years we've have the pleasure of experiencing fantastic guest artists, some of whom were on our teaching staff, including (LtoR) Nicole Barletta , Etrita Abdullahu, Pilin Anise, Jordyn Schettiino, Devyn Ciccio, Frederick Davis, David Fernandez, Megan Daly, Paul Herman, Tracy Fiore Lingeza, Allison Podolsky, Ashley Smith, Toni-Michelle Rubio, Torre Randel, Caeser Ortiz, Sarah Burns, Georgia Teperikidou, John Layseca and not pictured here Todd Hall, Marlon Santana, Lauren Barette, Jacob Taylor and many others.

-Lauren is a Dancer, Teacher's Assistant, Student Choreographer and member of our Dance Works Company performance group.
-She is a High School Senior where she is part of the dance program and recently inducted into the NHSDA.
-She has been dancing with Dance Works for 12 years where she studied ballet, modern tap & jazz and now composes pieces for performance.
-She especially loves and continues to study ballet, modern and contemporary dance.
+Lauren is a Dancer, Teacher's Assistant, Student Choreographer and former member of our Dance Works Company performance group.
+She is a Junior at James Madison University where she is a member of their Dancing Dukes dance club.
+In high school she was nducted into the NHSDA.
+She danced with Dance Works for 12 years taking ballet, modern tap & jazz and now composes pieces for performance.
+She especially loves and ballet, modern and contemporary dance.
 Lauren is a valuable member of our Dance Works community and student leadership staff.

-Gianna is a Dancer, Teacher's Assistant, member of the Dance Works Company performance group and has been studying with Dance Works since she was 3.
-She is now a high school Sophomore.
-She has taken Ballet, Jazz, Tap, Modern/Contemporary and now focuses on her Classical Ballet and Pointe training.
-She is working toward her induction into the NHSDA (National Honors Society for Dance Arts).
-Gianna is also an artist and loves listening to music.
-She is a valued member of our Dance Works community and student staff.
+Gianna is a Dancer, Teacher's Assistant, former member of the Dance Works Company performance group and has been studying with Dance Works since she was 3.
+She is now a sophomore engineering student at Cooper Union college in NYC.
+She has taken Ballet, Jazz, Tap, Modern/Contemporary and is continuing her dance training at several of the prominent NYC dance schools.
+She is and honors inductee into the NHSDA (National Honors Society for Dance Arts).
+Gianna is a valued member of our Dance Works community and student staff.

 - We provide personal attention a holistic approach to instruction with positive attitude.